AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 Alternatively, you can add the SubjectAlternateName (SAN) tag in the openssl.cnf file before generating the certificate.
 The SAN tag makes sure your certificate includes the SubjectAlternateName which is validated by the Apache server on the controller.
 Versions of UserConnect-6.4 and later require the proper SubjectAlternateName including altNames be set in the certificates when they are imported.
 If the SAN is not specified, importing the certificates fails.
 - **AVX-14009** "-" Added option to allow all traffic from the local VPC CIDR block to the network security group created during the OCI gateway creation process.
 Previously, only TCP port 443 traffic from the controller was added to the security group.
 By default, OCI allows all traffic from RFC1918 blocks.
 This change only applies to non-RFC1918 VPC CIDR block configurations.

+**Known Behaviors in Aviatrix Release 6.5**

+In rare cases where the controller and a group of gateways are selected for upgrade and a fatal bug is discovered in the new software, a situation where the controller and gateways are stuck running different versions could develop.
+If this condition occurs assistance from Aviatrix Support is required.
+For example:
+A controller and gateways are running version 6.5.200.
+- You upgrade the controller and a subset of gateways to 6.5.300.
+- You rollback the gateways to 6.5.200 because of a bug in the 6.5.300 software.
+- Now the controller is running 6.5.300 and all gateways are running 6.5.200, and the gateways cannot be upgraded to 6.5.300 because of the bug.
+- The bug is resolved in controller version 6.5.400, so you want to upgrade to 6.5.400 to resolve the issue.
+However, this is not supported because the controller and gateways must be running the same software version before the controller can be upgraded.
+- In this corner case, you must contact Aviatrix Support to upgrade the controller to the newer ver-sion.
+Support will diagnose the issue and provide the API operation required to perform the con-troller upgrade.

 **Issues Corrected in Aviatrix Release 6.5**

 - **AVX-10552** "-" Changed TGW VPN tunnel details response in API so list_attachment_route_table_detail  returns are in dictionary format rather than a long string.